Become an international student tutor and learn about the daily life of international students in Tampere!

 Reporting on international tutoring

-Instructions: Fill in the feedback form and return the international tutoring report (two A4 pages) to the International Mobility Services (firstname.lastname@example.org) and your faculty, pdf (2018-19).
+Instructions: Fill in the feedback form and return the international tutoring report (two A4 pages) to the International Mobility Services (firstname.lastname@example.org) and to your faculty, pdf (spring semester 2019).
 After this, you will receive up to two credits from your faculty.
 The credits can be granted once only.
-The International Mobility Services provides a compensation and certificate for each semester during which you have served as an international tutor.
+The International Mobility Services provides a compensation and certificate for each semester during which you have served as an international student tutor.

 You can request the international tutoring certificate in Finnish or English from the International Mobility Services (email@example.com).

 In the international tutoring report, you can consider the following, for example:

 - How was the international tutoring experience for you?